Shippable/docs/sources/platform/workflow/job/runci.md

 * **`always `** -- Optional, and both `script` and `NOTIFY` types can be used.

-A full detailed description of each tag is available on the [Job Anatomy](/platform/tutorial/workflow/shippable-jobs-yml) page
+The [jobs section of the anatomy of shippable.yml](/platform/tutorial/workflow/shippable-yml/#jobs) page contains additional descriptions of these tags.

 ## Default Environment Variables
 In order to make it easier to write your scripts and work with `IN` and `OUT` resources, we have made several environment variables available for use within your `TASK` section of your `runCI` job.
 Visit the Resource page for each type, to get the list of environment variables that get set depending on the Resource type thats either `IN` or `OUT`.